Alan Hovhaness: Early life and education

+He was born Alan Vaness Chakmakjian (Ալան Յարութիւն Չաքմաքճեան) in Somerville, Massachusetts, to Haroutioun Hovanes Chakmakjian (an Armenian chemistry professor at Tufts College who had been born in Adana, present-day Turkey) and Madeleine Scott (an American of Scottish descent who had graduated from Wellesley College).
+When he was five, his family moved from Somerville to Arlington, Massachusetts.
+A Hovhaness family neighbor said his mother had insisted on moving from Somerville because of discrimination against Armenians there.

 Hovhaness was interested in music from a very early age.
 At the age of four, he wrote his first composition, a cantata in the early Italian style inspired by a song of Franz Schubert.
 His family was concerned about his late-night composing and about the financial future he could possibly have as an artist.
 He decided for a short time to pursue astronomy, another of his early loves.
 The fascination of astronomy remained with him through his entire life and composing career, with many works titled after various planets and stars.

 Hovhaness's parents soon supported their son's precocious composing, and set up his first piano lessons with a neighborhood teacher.
 Hovhaness continued his piano studies with Adelaide Proctor and then Heinrich Gebhard.
 By age 14 he decided to devote himself to composition.
 Among his early musical experiences were Baptist hymns and recordings of Gomidas Vartabed, an eminent Armenian composer.
 He composed two operas during his teenage years which were performed at Arlington High School, and composer Roger Sessions took an interest in his music during this time.
 Following his graduation from high school in 1929, he studied with Leo Rich Lewis at Tufts and then under Frederick Converse at the New England Conservatory of Music.
 In 1932, he won the Conservatory's Samuel Endicott prize for composition with his Sunset Symphony (elsewhere entitled Sunset Saga).

 In July 1934, Hovhaness traveled with his first wife, Martha Mott Davis, to Finland to meet Jean Sibelius, whose music he had greatly admired since childhood.
 The two continued to correspond for the next twenty years.
 In 1935, Hovhaness named his daughter and only child from his first marriage Jean Christina Hovhaness after Jean Christian Sibelius, her godfather and Hovhaness's friend for three decades.